List of school attacks in China: April 2005

-On April 2, 2005, a man surnamed Meng broke into a classroom at Nansan Middle School in Zhanjiang and stabbed eight students with a kitchen knife.
+On April 2, 2005, a man surnamed Meng broke into a classroom at Nansan Middle School in Zhanjiang, Guangdong, and inuring eight students with a kitchen knife.
 After a standoff with police, he attempted suicide by jumping off the building, but survived.
 Meng was a carpenter who had been recently fired from his job.

+July 2005

+On July 7, 2005, 38-year-old Feng Liying, a woman with a history of mental illness, attacked a group of children who were playing in front of their school after classes with a knife.
+Three were injured and a fourth escaped by entering the school.
+The woman was arrested and sent to a psychiatric hospital for treatment.

 October 2005

 On October 12, 2005, 33-year-old Liu Shibing (刘世斌) a former mental patient, opened fire with six homemade guns at Niutoushan Primary School in Liudong Town, Guangde, Anhui.
 Eighteen people were wounded (sixteen students and two adults).
-Shibing fled the scene, but was arrested on October 14 in Beijing.
+Liu fled the scene, but was arrested on October 14 in Beijing.
 At the time of the crime, he was unemployed and unmarried, and had a history of both criminal activity and mental disorders.
 Two years prior, he had burnt down his mother's home after she refused to give him money to buy cigarettes.
 Previous to the shooting, he had expressed jealousy towards people who had children, allegedly saying, "I have no kids of my own, so I will get rid of other people's kids".

 May 2006

 Shiguan kindergarten attack

 On May 8, 2006, 18-year-old Bai Ningyang (白宁阳) entered a classroom of a kindergarten in Shiguan Village, Gongyi, Henan.
 He forced the teacher and children to the back of the room at knifepoint, locked the door and poured gasoline on the floor, setting the room alight before escaping.
 12 died and five others were seriously injured.
 According to locals, the teacher of the class had previously rejected his romantic advances.
 Bai was sentenced to death in December 2007.

+On May 19, 2006, a 30-year-old woman from Hubei suspected of having mental illness stormed into a classroom of the Hekou Elementary School with a knife in Taihu, Anhui.
+Five students were injured, all of them non-fatally.
+The woman was arrested at the scene and sent to a psychiatric hospital for evaluation.
+Hours previous to the attack she had injured her niece in her house.

 Luoying hostage taking

-On May 24, 2006, Yang Xinlong (杨新龙) murdered a neighbor in Luoying, Henan, and proceeded to take 19 elementary school students hostage, killing one before being subdued by police.
+On May 24, 2006, after a dispute with neighbors, 35-year-old Yang Xinlong (杨新龙) murdered his aunt with a kitchen knife in Luoying village in Dengzhou, Henan, before setting her house on fire.
+He then injured another neighbor, fled, and chased after his cousin, who ran into Luoying Primary School.
+Yang scaled the wall into the school and took 19 elementary school students hostage, blocking a classroom door with a table.
+During the event, he killed a 10-year-old girl and injuring a male student before being shot in the wrist by a sniper and was subdued by police.